pbiecek/mi2-summer-22/survxai.md

 Unfortunately, the common problem is that the methods described in the literature are often not available for easy use due to the lack of open-source packages.

-For more information, please refer to the [article](https://medium.com/responsibleml/responsible-machine-learning-for-survival-analysis-e0a24939d49f).
+For more information, please refer to the article [_Responsible Machine Learning for Survival Analysis_](https://medium.com/responsibleml/responsible-machine-learning-for-survival-analysis-e0a24939d49f).

 ## Why is the project important?
+- Currently, there is still no alternative R or Python package offering a range of explanations for survival analysis models.
 - In the case of survival analysis, which is often used in the medicine or insurance industry, responsible modeling is crucial.
 - The package for explaining the survival analysis models is handy.
 The old version of the package, although not regularly updated, is still used by users, as evidenced by 15K downloads and recently created issues.
-- There is still no alternative package offering a range of explanations for survival analysis models.
 - After improving the style of the charts in line with Dr. Why Styleguide (DALEX style), the package's visual explanations can be used more often in research papers.
 One of the most popular packages related to survival analysis is [survminer](https://rpkgs.datanovia.com/survminer/), which allows to make nice visuzalizations easily and evaluate a simple Cox model.